Buffalo State, State University of New YorkBar GraphicBar Graphic

 Research Interests

-Investigation of low-dimensional electronic and magnetic materials, including correlated electron systems, molecular magnets, charge-density-wave materials, transition metal oxides, and multiferroic materials via optical techniques, magneto-optical, electro-optical and transport measurements.
+Investigation of low-dimensional electronic and magnetic materials, including multiferroic materials, correlated electron systems, charge-density-wave materials, transition metal oxides, and semiconductors via optical techniques, magneto-optical, electro-optical and transport measurements.